 Thursday, December 22, 2011Forbes recently released its 30 disrupters under 30, in each of 12 fields making a difference.
-Eight Carnegie Mellon students and alumni are featured.
+Seven Carnegie Mellon students and alumni are featured.
 MORE

 Tuesday, December 20, 2011BNY Mellon, the global leader in investment management and investment services, has announced an award of $1 million to the Tepper School of Business at Carnegie Mellon University to continue funding for a named professorship in the field of finance.
 MORE

 Tuesday, December 20, 2011Robert F. Murphy, director of the Ray and Stephanie Lane Center for Computational Biology, has been appointed to the National Institutes of Health Council of Councils.
 MORE

 Monday, December 19, 2011Kathy M. Newman, associate professor of English at Carnegie Mellon University and labor issues expert, looks at the Christmas season a little differently than most.
 She sees it as a season filled with opportunities to discuss iconic characters such as Santa, Rudolph and Frosty in the context of work, capitalism and the working class.
 MORE

 Monday, December 19, 2011The Chinese Academy of Sciences has named Manuela Veloso, the Herbert A. Simon Professor of Computer Science at Carnegie Mellon University, as an Einstein Chair Professor for 2012.
 She is one of 20 prominent international scientists so honored.
 MORE

 Wednesday, December 14, 2011The Tartans, who will remain in the University Athletic Association, will re-join the PAC as an affiliate member beginning with the 2014 season.

 Wednesday, December 14, 2011Toy robots and other gadgets can gain new capabilities — and perhaps some intelligence — by use of a device called Brainlink, developed by CMU spin-off BirdBrain Technologies.